icewolfz/jiMUD/docs/preferences.md

 - `Prepend triggered line` Disable the fix to prepend the triggered line as %0,$0, or %{0} to return to previous usage
 - `Enable Double Parameter Escaping` Enable doubling up of the parameter character `%` to escape as well as using escape character
 - `Ignore Eval Undefined` When enabled will make undefined results blank, else it will display the word undefined
+- `Allow Comments From Command` Allow inline and block comments from the command input

 ## Scripting > Special characters